 The new choreographic works complete the total.
 With no set orientation, like the pattern that encircles and takes in both viewer and dancer, the stage can be viewed from any angle.
 Each piece demonstrates its choreographer’s singular movement vocabulary.
-Bautista’s work will open, imparting a sense of immediacy; Garland’s will close the evening in a stylistic language more removed, more of another realm.
+Bautista’s work opens the performance, imparting more immediacy; Garland’s will closes the work in a stylistic language more removed, more of another realm.

 Artists :: Pinar Demirdag + Viola Renate (of Pinar& Viola)

 Dancers :: Thea Bautista, Sarah Le Guenno, Dorothea Garland, Isabelle Seiler, Tanya Trombly + Marissa Frey

 Producer :: The Prelude Projects Fund